espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

     AT+CWDHCPS=1,3,"192.168.4.10","192.168.4.15"

-    AT+CWDHCPS=0 // Disable the settings and use the default IP address range.
+    AT+CWDHCPS=0 // Disable the settings and use the default IPv4 address range.

 .. _cmd-AUTOC: